email-deliverability

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Full detail for one tracked domain' and enumerates specific components (domain record, latest scan, per-check findings, score history, alerts, Postmaster stats), distinguishing it from sibling tools like list_domains (listing only) or get_dmarc_summary (specific check).
+The description clearly states the tool provides 'Full detail for one tracked domain' and enumerates the specific components: domain record, latest scan with per-check findings, score history, alerts, and Postmaster stats.
+This distinguishes it from siblings like list_domains (which lists domains) and get_scan_job (which focuses on a specific scan).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.